somsubhra88/Obsidian-Vault/Personal/September Trip.md

 Distance: 442 KM
 Approximate Time to travel: 8hr 12min
 #### Places to Visit
-1. Byndoor: This place will be on the way to go to Mangalore, so we can stop here
+1. Byndoor: This place will be on the way to go to Mangalore, so we can stop here for lunch and a break.
+Preferred restaurant is

 ## Mangalore
 Date: 27-September to 30-September